top of page

 With upgrades of modern requirements such as bathrooms, hot and cold water and electric lighting, supporting its boosting twenty-two large bedrooms and various common rooms including a drawing, smoking and commercial room.
 The downstairs area contained a larger dining room and bar area, with large arched windows facing onto Stirling Terrace and a balcony with timber balustrades commanding views of Princess Royal Harbour.

 Sometime during 1916 and 1919 the hotel was sold to George Marques and since then has had a number of owners and undergone numerous renovations, some to reinstate its original detailing including the timber verandah.
-Today the White Star Hotel is a Brew Pub and Restaurant and is adjacent to the Royal George Hotel - Six Degrees.
+Today the White Star is the new premises of Wilson Brewery and is adjacent to the Royal George Hotel - Six Degrees.

 bottom of page